Website Designs with Depth Perception: Wonderful Examples

 - overlapping layers;

 - and, of course, various illustrations with 3-dimensional touch.

 Maybe you can add some more to our list, so don’t be shy, share with us your own method.

 So, faking 3D theme is not impossible, whereas implementation itself can be a really exigent.
-As a rule designers utilize several approaches simultaneously in order to reinforce the whole effect.
+As rule designers utilize several approaches simultaneously in order to reinforce the whole effect.

 Today we have prepared a list that includes modern striking website designs with skillfully incorporating depth perception.

-Oakley Airbrake MX features incredible soil-inspired scene with different-sized rocks, which are scattered all over the welcome section.
+Oakley Airbrake MX features an incredible soil-inspired scene with different-sized rocks, which are scattered all over the welcome section.

 Mokhtar SAGHAFI amazingly utilizes polygonal art that recreates a feeling of convexity, making a background look 3-dimensional.

 Kalixo is a one-page parallax-based website design, which recreates depth perception by means of vibrant images that complement almost every page.

 Teapot is a light website with an elegant refined look that leverages 3D realistic photo backgrounds.